farre/midas/README.md

 ## Requirements
 Midas is developed exclusively for GDB with Python integration in mind.
 If you are running a GDB which does not support it, or hasn't been built with Python functionality, Midas will not work, at all.

+And as it's developed with rr in mind, Linux is also a requirement.

 To check whether or not GDB has been built with Python, from a terminal write
 ```bash
 gdb --config